trustweave-common Package Structure

 - Proof Types →

-com.trustweave.credential.proof.ProofType(intrustweave-credentials) - Schema Format →
+org.trustweave.credential.proof.ProofType(intrustweave-credentials) - Schema Format →

-com.trustweave.credential.SchemaFormat(intrustweave-credentials) - DID Validation →
+org.trustweave.credential.SchemaFormat(intrustweave-credentials) - DID Validation →

-com.trustweave.did.validation.DidValidator(intrustweave-did) - Chain ID Validation →
+org.trustweave.did.validation.DidValidator(intrustweave-did) - Chain ID Validation →

-com.trustweave.credential.exception.CredentialError(intrustweave-credentials) - DID Errors →
+org.trustweave.anchor.validation.ChainIdValidator(intrustweave-anchor) - DID errors →

-com.trustweave.did.exception.DidError(intrustweave-did) - Blockchain Errors →
+org.trustweave.did.exception.DidException(intrustweave-did) - Blockchain errors →

 Migration Notes